msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

     - User defined
       - e.g. ASP.NET Core web API
       - message will have same schema as Azure topics
-      - can send custom event data/info with message
+      - can send custom event data/info with a message
   - Event Handlers
     - Azure Functions
       - can receive events